larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

         for i, row in product_df.iterrows():
             products_tree.insert("", "end", values=(i + 1, row["Product Name"], row["ASIN"]))
 ```
-This function again enters the values receives from the function `get_amazon_product_data` into the Dataframe `product_df`and updates the treeview widget with the same data and the command `products_tree.insert`.
+This function again enters the values received from the function `get_amazon_product_data` into the Dataframe `product_df`and updates the treeview widget with the same data and the command `products_tree.insert`.

 Similarily other widgets are linked to imported functions that execute scraping processes or for example access the Chat GPT API.